 But to return.
 The seven sons of Jesse had successively passed before Samuel, yet he was not among them whom the prophet had been sent to anoint.
 But for all that his mission had not failed: he had only learned to own the sovereignty of God, the failure of his own judgment, and the fact that he was simply a passive instrument to carry out, not his own views, but the will of the Lord.
 For, the youngest of the family still remained.
 So unlikely did it seem to his father that he could be called to any great work, that he had been left in the field to tend the sheep.
 But when, at the bidding of Samuel, he came, his very bearing and appearance seemed to speak in his favor.
-In the language of the text, "he was reddish,6 and fair of eyes, and goodly to look at."
-And now the command to anoint him was given, and immediately and unquestioningly obeyed by Samuel.7 of David the same humble submission to a lowly calling, and faithful discharge of menial toil, and the same subjectness to his parents, as we adoringly trace in the life of Him Who humbled Himself to become David's son.
+In the language of the text, "he was reddish,^{fk6} and fair of eyes, and goodly to look at."
+And now the command to anoint him was given, and immediately and unquestioningly obeyed by Samuel.^{fk7}

+The sacrifice past, and the sacrificial meal over, Samuel returned to Ramah, and David to his humble avocation in his father's household.
+And here also we love to mark the print of our Lord's footsteps, and to see in the history of David the same humble submission to a lowly calling, and faithful discharge of menial toil, and the same subjectness to his parents, as we adoringly trace in the life of Him Who humbled Himself to become David's son.
 But there was henceforth one difference in the life of the son of Jesse.
 From the day of his anointing forward, "the Spirit of Jehovah seized upon David," as formerly upon Saul, to qualify him by might and by power for the work of "God's anointed."
 But from Saul, who was no longer the king of God's appointment, had the Spirit of Jehovah departed, not only as the source of "might and of power," but even as "the Spirit of a sound mind."
-At his anointing, the Spirit then given him had made him "another man" (1 Samuel 10:6, 10).
+At his anointing, the Spirit then given him had made him "another man" (30061 Samuel 10:6, 10).
 But Saul had resisted and rebelled, nor had he ever turned from his pride and disobedience in repentance to the Lord.
-And now the Spirit of God not only departed from him, but in judgment God sent an "evil spirit," or rather "a spirit of evil," to "terrify" Saul.
+And now the Spirit of God not only departed from him, but in judgment God sent an "evil spirit," or rather "a spirit of evil," to "terrify"^{fk8} Saul.
 Not that God ever sends a spirit who is evil.
-The angels whom God sends are all good, though their commission may be in judgment to bring evil upon us.
-9 As one has rightly remarked, "God sends good angels to punish evil men, while to chastise good men, evil angels claim the power."
-The "evil spirit" sent from God was the messenger of that evil which in the Divine judgment was to come upon Saul, visions of which now affrighted the king, filled him with melancholy, and brought him to the verge of madness but not to repentance.
+The angels whom God sends are all good, though their commission may be in judgment to bring evil upon us.^{fk9} As one has rightly remarked, "God sends good angels to punish evil men, while to chastise good men, evil angels claim the power."
+The "evil spirit" sent from God was the messenger of that evil which in the Divine judgment was to come upon Saul, visions of which now affrighted the king, but not to repentance.
 It is thus also that we can understand how the music of David's harp soothed the spirit of Saul, while those hymns which it accompanied - perhaps some of his earliest Psalms - brought words of heaven, thoughts of mercy, strains of another world, to the troubled soul of the king.